saharshbhansali/about-me/Resume.md

 ###### [GitHub](https://github.com/saharshbhansali/TallyStock) | Sept, 2023 - Dec, 2023 | Go, NextJS, Python, Docker

-- Full-stack inventory management system, complete with a frontend for web browsers and CLI frontend.
+- Full-stack inventory management system, complete with a frontend for web browsers as well as a CLI frontend.

 - Backend written in Golang, using gofiber for setting up API routes, and gorm for a backend ORM, supporting both Postgres and SQLite.